 The nature of corporate D&I means that very little of the work is actually visible – which is usually the case for culture work in general.

 The truth is, for every D&I “win,” there are many more persisting challenges and never-ending new obstacles.
 The stuff of the puffed-up press releases and splashy websites is merely the tip of the iceberg.
-A large part of the work is invisible, especially since we’re dealing with systemic changes – not only how startups work in general, but dismantling biases that are deeply integrated into our society.
+A large part of the work is invisible, especially since we’re dealing with systemic changes – not only how companies work in general, but dismantling biases that are deeply integrated into our society.
 We're talking about a ridiculously hard job that requires a ton of compromise and energy every day.

 There are no standard qualifications for a D&I Head because each job is unique and contextual.
 And the job's responsibilities cover exceptional breadth.
 Ask a D&I pro about their days and they’ll tell you each one is so different!
 From crafting and executing on a company-wide strategy, to getting in the trenches with HR/legal, evaluating management practices and leading culture change, to engaging in persuasive communication directly with the C-Suite, dealing with the press, etc. Oh, and becoming the company therapist!

 Often, the expectation is to do it all without the guidance of an experienced leader.
 It’s really hard for someone to learn everything at once: Recruiting, HR, Organizational Development, Management, Communications, etc. – especially with the high expectations and scrutiny that comes with D&I.

 3. It's a risky career move.